iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ### iModel Based Settings

-Every iModel can hold a set of `SettingDictionary`s that are automatically loaded when the iModel is opened.
-This can be used to supply Setting values that should be present every session, for example, lists of required `WorkspaceDb`s.
+Every iModel can hold a set of `Settings.Dictionary`(ies) that are automatically loaded when the iModel is opened.
+This can be used to supply Setting values that are present every session, for example, lists of `WorkspaceDb`s to search.

-To save a `SettingDictionary` in an iModel, use [IModelDb.saveSettingDictionary]($backend).
+To save a `Settings.Dictionary` in an iModel, use [IModelDb.saveSettingDictionary]($backend).

 ## WorkspaceDbs

-[WorkspaceDb]($backend)s are cloud-based SQLite databases that hold [workspace resources](#workspace-resources).
-They can accessed directly from cloud storage and are cached locally.
+[WorkspaceDb]($backend)s are SQLite databases that hold [workspace resources](#workspace-resources).
+They can be accessed directly from cloud storage and are cached locally.

-Cloud storage systems (aka *blob storage*) provide access to data through a top-level concept called a *storage account*.
-A storage account is assigned a unique name (the "account name") by the cloud provider, and is registered to a single organization who pays for its use.
-Within a storage account, data is stored in named groups called *containers*.
-Containers names must be unique within a storage account, and generally have strict rules on format and length.
-It is common that container names are not human-readable, but are instead identifiers like GUIDs, perhaps with a prefix or suffix.

 Containers can each have independent access rights, and users and applications are granted permissions to read, write, create, etc. by authenticating their identity and then obtaining a container-specific (usually expiring) *shared access signature* token (a `sasToken`) from the storage authority.